-This chapter contains an introduction to the graph data model.
+This chapter presents an introduction to graph database concepts.

-Consider the graph below, consisting of one node with a single property
+Consider the graph below, consisting of a single node.

 Our example graph will make a lot more sense once we add relationships to it:

 A relationship must have exactly one relationship type.

 Our example uses

 ACTED_IN relationship has an array value with a single item in it.